Do You Get Hot Flashes Upon Waking Up?

-This is one symptom that has refused to go away and I’m supposed to be post-menopausal.
+Hot flashes in the morning are one symptom that has refused to go away, and I’m supposed to be post-menopausal.

-I’m positive I’m not the only woman on the planet who suffers from hot flashes when I wake up in the morning.
+I’m positive I’m not the only woman on the planet who suffers from hot flashes when I wake up.

 Who would have thought that “hot flashes upon waking” was a thing … but it is.